Layer-Edge/docs-V2/docs/introduction-to-layerEdge/why-layerEdge.md

 3. **Inefficiency in Fraud Detection**:
    With no decentralized sampling mechanism for fraud detection, verifying proofs at scale without trusting centralized operators remains infeasible.
 LayerEdge solves this with **probabilistic Light Node validation**.

-4. **Inaccessible Bitcoin Finality**:
-   Many rollups and applications want to settle on Bitcoin but cannot do so affordably.
-LayerEdge enables **shared settlement via script-level anchoring (OP_RETURN, Taproot, OP_CAT)**, making Bitcoin finality accessible to all.

 ---